ttanvirr/git-github-basics/README.md

 - add text to "app is running..." in app.js
 - make a second commit "TICKET-22 change text in app.js"
 - merge `main` into `TICKET-22`
-- hmm. strange it's up to date ⚠️
+- hmm. strange it's up to date ⚠️ (because local main is not latest like the remote main)
 - push the changes up to Github
 - see if you can merge `TICKET-22` into `main` ⚠️
 - don't force it, keep watching and I will provide solution ⚠️